logo

 Substitute Teacher Career Guide

-A substitute teacher is an on-call teacher who substitutes for a full-time teacher when they are ill, taking vacation or maternity leave, or will be absent for other reasons.
-Substitute teachers can often choose to work on a part-time basis or accept longer-term openings that become available.
-This guide provides further information on what substitute teachers do, how to become one, and substitute teacher salaries and job outlooks.
+A substitute teacher is an on-call teacher who fills in for a full-time teacher who is absent for illness or scheduled time away.
+This guide provides information on what substitute teachers do, how to become one, and substitute teacher salary and job outlook.

 How to Become a Substitute Teacher